berglind1707/FinalProject_SocialGraphs/content/homepage/houseComparison.md

 ![total_network](images/comm_sent/char_dist_no_house.png)
 ![total_network](images/comm_sent/comm_dist_no_house.png)
-**_Results_**: The character sentiment distribution follow a normal distribution centering right below the neutral value 0 with most characters at -0.2 and -0.05 meaning that the average is leaning towads the negative end.
+The character sentiment distribution follow a normal distribution centering right below the neutral value 0 with most characters at -0.2 and -0.05 meaning that the average is leaning towads the negative end.
 The communities detectected obtain a rather negative average sentiment value.

 _The tables show the top words based on their TF-IDF values, for the happiest and saddest communities based on the VADER sentiment analysis._